 Condensed Milk Lemon Pie Filling

-- Add the Eagle Brand® Sweetened Condensed Milk, egg yolks, lemon juice, lemon zest to a large bowl.
-Mix on medium high with an electric mixer until completely incorporated.
+- Add the Eagle Brand® Sweetened Condensed Milk, egg yolks, fresh lemon juice, lemon zest to a large bowl.
+Mix on medium high with an electric mixer until completely incorporated, or with a whisk.

 - Pour the filling into the baked crust.

 - Bake in the pre-heated 350ºF oven for 18 to 20 minutes, until the pie is slightly jiggly in the middle, but completely set around the edges.